pirafrank/fpiracom/pages/projects/rebrandly_cli.md

 Can I join you in this?

 Sure.
 The whole code is released under the GNU GPLv3 terms and published on [GitHub](https://github.com/pirafrank/rebrandly_cli).
-Send me a PR if you add some cool features or improve the code!
+Send me a PR if you add some cool features or improve the repo!

 ### Support